-1. Legal and institutional issues on sexual violence
+1. Legal and Institutional Issues with regard to sexual violence

-According to reliable reports, both in Serbia or in Montenegro, rapes are considered as a serious problem, but are largely unreported due to cultural acceptance and a traditional stigma associated with victims and their families.
+According to reliable reports, both in Serbia or in Montenegro, rape is considered as a serious problem, but is largely unreported due to cultural acceptance and a traditional stigma associated with victims and their families.

-Serbia:
+Serbia :